jaynewey/stup/README.md

 # stup-ecs
 ![GitHub](https://img.shields.io/github/license/jaynewey/stup-ecs)

-> A tiny, simple to use, lightweight Python Entity Component System.
+> A tiny, lightweight Entity Component System Framework for Python.

 Fully functioning and usable for small practice projects.
 In development.
 Not recommended for production code.